-Recent research has made significant strides in addressing the DBO problem, proposing efficient algorithms based on approximate implicit differentiation methods (AID) that enhance performance and scalability, particularly when the feasible set \( \mathcal{S}(x) \) is a singleton and does not have an explicit expression \cite{yang2022decentralized, chen2023decentralized, niu2023loopless, dong2023single, niu2023distributed, kong2024decentralized}.
-For example, the work in \cite{chen2023decentralized} tackles the stochastic setting by proposing a double-loop MA-DSBO algorithm based on distributed gradient descent (DGD) methods.
-This approach introduces an additional computational loop to solve the inner-level subproblems and approximate the Hessian-inverse-vector product for hypergradient estimation.
-To reduce computational complexity, a loopless distributed L-PDBO algorithm is proposed in \cite{niu2023loopless} that leverages one-step approximation techniques based on DGD methods to solve problems with personalized inner-level subproblems.
-After that, there have been several other loopless distributed algorithms proposed recently~\cite{niu2023distributed, kong2024decentralized, dong2023single, zhu2024sparkle}.
-In particular, to relax the bounded gradient assumption in prior works \cite{niu2023loopless, chen2023decentralized, yang2022decentralized}, a unified loopless LoPA algorithm is introduced in \cite{niu2023distributed} that combines DGD and gradient tracking (GT) methods and provides the heterogeneity analysis in personalized settings.
-For problems involving a coupled inner-level subproblem, the work in \cite{kong2024decentralized} proposes the D-SOBA algorithm, based on DGD methods, and analyzes the transient iteration complexity.
-Additionally, GT methods are used in \cite{dong2023single} to design a loopless SLDBO algorithm for deterministic settings.
-It is worth noting that existing approaches \cite{yang2022decentralized, chen2023decentralized, niu2023loopless, dong2023single, niu2023distributed, kong2024decentralized, zhu2024sparkle} address the DBO problem by estimating the hypergradient, i.e., \( \nabla \Phi(x) \), which involves computing Hessian information that is typicallly time-consuming.
-Moreover, existing works on DBO \cite{niu2023distributed, kong2024decentralized} usually assume stronger second-order conditions for heterogeneity analysis, unlike single-level optimization \cite{lian2017can}.
-However, it remains unclear whether second-order heterogeneity is essential for heterogeneity analysis in DBO.
+Recent research has made significant strides in addressing the DBO problem, proposing efficient algorithms based on approximate implicit differentiation (AID) methods that improve performance and scalability, particularly when the feasible set \( \mathcal{S}(x) \) is a singleton and does not have an explicit expression \cite{yang2022decentralized, chen2023decentralized, niu2023loopless, dong2023single, niu2023distributed, kong2024decentralized,hong2023two}.
+For example, the work in \cite{chen2023decentralized} tackles a stochastic setting by proposing a double-loop algorithm based on the DGD method, incorporating additional computation loops to solve the inner-level subproblem and to approximate the Hessian-inverse-vector product for hypergradient estimation.
+However, this results in high computational costs for estimating the hypergradient.
+To mitigate this complexity, \cite{niu2023loopless} proposes a loopless distributed algorithm that leverages one-step approximation techniques to address problems with personalized inner-level subproblems.
+After that, several other loopless distributed algorithms have been proposed recently~\cite{niu2023distributed, kong2024decentralized, dong2023single, zhu2024sparkle}.
+Note that early works such as~\cite{niu2023loopless, chen2023decentralized, yang2022decentralized} rely on a strong bounded gradient assumption, and do not clarify how the convergence is affected by node heterogeneity, unlike the treatment in single-level optimization \cite{lian2017can}, i.e., the variance in the objective functions across nodes.
+To address this limitation, \cite{niu2023distributed} introduces a unified loopless framework that combines the DGD and GT methods and provides a theoretical analysis of both outer- and inner-level heterogeneity, elucidating their effects on convergence in personalized settings.
+For DBO problems with coupled inner-level subproblems, \cite{kong2024decentralized} analyzes the transient iteration complexity using DGD methods, while \cite{dong2023single} designs a loopless GT-based algorithm specifically for deterministic scenarios.
+Importantly, all these methods~\cite{yang2022decentralized, chen2023decentralized, niu2023loopless, dong2023single, niu2023distributed, kong2024decentralized, zhu2024sparkle} estimate the hypergradient, i.e., \( \nabla \Phi(x) \), which entails costly computation due to the involvement of Hessian-related information.
+Moreover, existing studies on DBO \cite{niu2023distributed, kong2024decentralized} generally impose stronger second-order conditions for heterogeneity analysis, unlike single-level optimization \cite{lian2017can}.
+It remains unclear whether second-order heterogeneity is truly essential for heterogeneity analysis in DBO.